libdwarf

 Case 1:

-If dw_true_path_out_buffer or dw_true_path_bufferlen are passed in as zero then the library will not look for an alternative object.
+If dw_true_path_out_buffer or dw_true_path_bufferlen is passed in as zero then the library will not look for an alternative object.

 Case 2: